 Use smart presentation technology

 Once you have got your story nailed down, you need to arm your sales force with technology to facilitate a conversation.
 That allows them to focus on the core narrative, on responding to the customer’s thoughts, instead of focusing on the next slide.
-A sales presentation platform supporting them to create a sales experience anywhere, anytime on any device.
+A sales presentation tool supporting them to create a sales experience anywhere, anytime on any device.
 That limits the time they spend on meeting preparation to a minimum.
 That technology is available today.

 Tap into emotions